julimakja/keyman_linux_template/README.md

 # Keyman Linux Template
 *A minimal template for designing and building keyman keyboards solely on linux*

-This is a quick template I adapted from a custom keyboard i designed and built without [keyman developer](https://keyman.com/developer/).
+This is a quick template I adapted from a custom keyboard i designed and built without [keyman developer](https://keyman.com/developer/), as it's not available on linux, and it's a pain to get running on wine.

 File tree for `TEMPLATE`:
 ```
 TEMPLATE/